sam-hosseini/freelancing-in-finland/README.md

   * Your most important `skill` (Python, for example)
   * Job type as `Contract`
 * Create a profile on [Nordgigs](https://nordgigs.com/) which aggregates freelance projects across Nordic countries and email you on a match with your `skill` tags.

+**List of organizations you can introduce yourself to**:
+* [Business Finland](https://www.businessfinland.fi/en/for-finnish-customers/contact-us/) is a governmental organization whose main purpose is to help Finnish companies.
+A lot of those companies are startups who need software developers.
+By introducing yourself and your services to a Business Finland advisor, they may be able to connect you with potential startups.
+* [NewCo Helsinki](https://newcohelsinki.fi/en/startup-services/) is a governmental organization which is focused on helping companies in Helsinki:

+  > When problems come up, we are here to help you right away.
+Please contact us at startup@hel.fi and stop by!

+  NewCo Helsinki advisors see many startups in Helsinki who would need software developers.
+By visiting them and introducing yourself, they might be able to connect you with potential Helsinki startups.

 ### Startup grant (starttiraha)